 For screening fees under the Enhanced SFL please visit Screen for Life.

 12. What type of conditions will be screened under ECHO vs Enhanced Screen for Life (SFL)?

 ECHO Programme screens for obesity, diabetes, high blood pressure and high blood cholesterol.
 For screening under Enhanced SFL and the eligibility criteria, please visit Screen for Life.

 13. How often is the ECHO health screening being conducted in the community?

 Generally, the ECHO health screening event is conducted annually in targeted constituencies.

-All eligible Singaporeans will receive a letter of invitation from HPB informing them of the scheme.
-HPB will start sending the letters progressively from 1st September 2017 onwards.
-To find out more on the eligibility criteria for Enhanced SFL, please visit Screen for Life
+All Singaporeans eligible for Enhanced SFL will receive a letter of invitation from HPB informing them of the scheme.
+To find out more on the eligibility criteria for Enhanced SFL, please visit Screen for Life.

-The medical consultation or follow-up charges at the GP clinic providing Enhanced SFL or polyclinic is not covered by the ECHO Programme.
+The medical consultation or follow-up charges at the GP clinic or polyclinic is not covered by the ECHO Programme.